 There remains, of course, the question of Congreve's ethical attitude.
 Toward the misdoings of which he treats, as innumerable moralists have lamented, his tone is one of amused acquiescence.
-Well, after all, that is a Gallant requisite - to "consider the world with a smile of toleration," - and such remains the Gallant viewpoint even nowadays, howsoever infrequently it be displayed in electrotype: Wycherley, as I have said, had perfidiously set forth the fact that Nemesis is by no means an infallible accountant: and Congreve, too, conceded this, though with more urbanity.
+Well, after all, that is a Gallant requisite-to "consider the world with a smile of toleration,"-and such remains the Gallant viewpoint even nowadays, however infrequently it is displayed in electrotype: Wycherley, as I have said, had perfidiously set forth the fact that Nemesis is by no means an infallible accountant: and Congreve, too, conceded this, though with more urbanity.
 For where the cynicism of Wycherley is exhibited in an onslaught, that of Congreve takes shape as a shrug.
 Wycherley, like most of us, was uncomfortable when people talked exaltedly outside of pulpits, and being free of obligations we labor under of pretending to like it, expressed his annoyance forcibly.
 But Congreve brushed aside such verbiage, and declined to make a pother over catchwords.
-Meanwhile he looked about him, and was convinced that men were not immaculate creatures: and his view of women's natural talent for chastity became such as nowadays only a very gifted woman dare express. . . .
+Meanwhile holooked about him, and was convinced that men were not immaculate creatures: and his view of women's natural talent for chastity became such as nowadays only a very gifted woman dare express. . .

 So Congreve makes no effort toward elevating or instructing his audience, despite his cool assertion that in each of his comedies is hidden a fable.
 "I designed the moral first, and to that moral I invented the fable," you will find the unconscionable fellow writing; and if this be so, the disguise of the apologue is remarkably efficient.
 For unquestionably none save Congreve ever accused his plots of being builded to point a moral.
-In fact, the unprejudiced would hardly have suspected his comedies of being constructed at all, for they throughout display the formless incoherence of ordinary human existence, and resemble actual life also in that the insignificance of what is being done is painstakingly veiled with much speaking.
-At the final curtain, you have no idea of the story: in memory lingers at most a glittering confusion of persons hiding in closets, juggling with important documents, inconsequently soliloquizing over their private affairs for the benefit of eavesdroppers, and casually marrying the more undesirable of their acquaintances, under the impression, one gathers, that every woman in a mask is an heiress.
-You recall, clearly enough, that the young people have got the better of their seniors, and that all the lovely wives en secondes noces have "deceived" the doddering husbands: but, in spite of the Latin on the title-page and the flare of heroic rhyming at the end, the moral lesson inculcated remains a trifle vague.
+In fact, the unprejudiced would hardly have suspected his comedies of being constructed at all, for they have throughout the formless incoherence of ordinary human existence, and resemble actual life also in that the insignificance of what is being done is painstakingly veiled with much speaking.
+At the final curtain, you have no idea of the story: in memory lingers at most a glittering confusion of persons hiding in closets, juggling with important documents, inconsequently soliloquizing over their private affairs for the benefit of eavesdroppers, and casually marrying masked strangers.
+You recall, clearly enough, that the young people have got the better of their seniors, and that all the lovely wives en secondes noces have "deceived" the doddering husbands: but, in spite of the Latin on the title-page and the rhymes at the end, the moral lesson inculcated remains a trifle vague.